 For the purposes of this paper, we define an \tit{apply-style proof} to be one where nodes are in the \prove mode, which also classifies it as a procedural proof.
 The only exception to this are steps that close a goal.
-The name apply-style is somewhat of a misnomer since many other commands, such as \isa{using} or \isa{unfolding}, can be used to transition between two nodes in \prove mode.
+The name ``apply-style'' is somewhat of a misnomer since many other commands, such as \isa{using} or \isa{unfolding}, can be used to transition between two nodes in the \prove mode.
 However, \isa{apply} is often the most frequent command in these procedural proofs, so Isabelle users often use the term ``apply-style'' to informally describe this style.
 Apply-style proofs are an emulation of tactic scripts.
 Note that users of other ITPs (and even many Isabelle users) will often refer these kinds of procedural proofs as ``tactic scripts''.

-The \isa{proof m} command can be used to transition from \prove mode into \state mode, after applying method \isa{m}.
-The \isa{proof} command can also be invoked with a dash instead of a method, in which case it directly transitions to \state mode.
-To finish a pending goal established by \isa{proof m}, \isa{show} is used in place of \isa{have} for the final proof step.
-Finally, a \isa{qed} command invocation finishes the proof, resulting in a new theorem.
-This is the basis for what we will call a \textit{structured Isar proof} in this paper, an instance of the declarative proof style.
+The \isa{proof m} command can be used to transition from the \prove mode into the \state mode after applying method \isa{m}.
+The \isa{proof} command can also be invoked with a dash (\isa{proof(-)}) instead of a method, in which case it directly transitions to the \state mode.
+To finish a pending goal established by \isa{proof m}, \isa{show} is used in place of \isa{have}; if multiple goals are established by \isa{proof m}, each one must be proven in a \isa{show} statement.
+Finally, the \isa{qed} command finishes the proof, resulting in a new theorem.
+This is the basis for what we will call a \tit{structured Isar proof} in this paper, an instance of the declarative proof style.
 While each new goal declaration will allow the user to switch back to apply-style proving, we restrict structured Isar proofs to mean only those that may use \isa{using} or \isa{unfolding} followed by a single application of the \isa{by}, immediate proof (\isa{.}), or standard proof (\isa{..}) commands.
 This enforces that for any complex transformation, the goal must be explicitly stated.